• Sat. Nov 22nd, 2025

 The Ruins Of A Royal House In Choirokitia

-The village of Choirokoitia, within the district of Larnaca, has a varied and interesting history.
-The area is mainly known for its Neolithic settlements, but there is also another set of ruins that offers a more recent, intriguing tale.
+The village of Choirokoitia, within the Larnaca district, has a varied and interesting past.
+Much of its story is told by the ruins in the immediate area surrounding the village.
+Although the village is mainly known for its Neolithic settlements, it also has another set of ruins near the coast that offer a more recent, intriguing tale.

-All that remains today of the tower is an arched stone structure with a well.
+All that remains today of this once proud tower is a low arched stone structure with a well.
 Its appearance, location, and dates of origin all indicate that it is likely to have been first erected by the Knights Hospitaller.
-The Order of Saint John had a commandery in the area, and the tower is thought to have been constructed during the the late 13th century.
-Further fortifications were likely added to the tower later during the Lusignan period.
+The Order of Saint John once had a commandery in the area during the late 13th century.
+This is known because several written references from this time mention the tower.
+There is also evidence that suggests that further fortifications were later added to the tower during the Frankish Lusignan period.

-On July 7, 1426, the Cypriot King Janus and his army faced the formidable adversary near the settlement of Choirokoitia.
-The Cypriot infantry was promptly routed and fled the battlefield as soon as the Mamluks engaged.
-The king’s cavalry, without infantry support, fought bravely but was soon crushed.
-King Janus surrendered, and the Mamluks went on to plunder the whole island.
-They also destroyed several fortifications, including the Great Tower of Choirokoitia.
+On July 7th, 1426, Cypriot King Janus and his army faced this formidable adversary near the settlement of Choirokoitia.
+The king’s infantry was routed as soon as the Mamluks engaged, promptly fleeing the battlefield.
+The king’s cavalry, however, fought bravely but without infantry support, they were soon crushed by the Mamluks.
+This led to the full surrender of King Janus, and Cyprus briefly came under Egyptian rule.
+The Egyptian Mamluks went on to plunder the whole island, destroying several fortifications, including the Great Tower of Choirokoitia, along the way.

 Copyright infringement!